lnabegu/411-final-website/docs/index.md

 ---

 ## 📖 Overview
 For our final project, we decided to create an engine develop their own version of Phlappay Byrd.
 There is also a level editor GUI that allows users to design all 3-levels of their game, add and delete pipes, and change pipe gap, and game speed.
-In the demo section, there is a video with a showing a Phlappy Byrd game we built that takes advantage of our engine tools.
+In the demo section, there is a video with a showing a Phlappay Byrd game we built that takes advantage of our engine tools.

 ---